-- If I want to speak to someone about my case how long will it take me to reach someone?
+- If I want to speak to someone about my case, how long will it take me to reach someone?

 At my firm, Jaroslawicz and Jaros, of which I was a founding partner in 1980, we try to help our clients and ease their concerns.
 If you are deciding whether to switch lawyers and hire our firm, Jaroslawicz and Jaros, then you will almost always get to meet one of the two founding partners, either David Jaroslawicz or myself, Abraham Jaros.
-You will be assured that one of us will always be available to speak to about your case and also told that another one of our associates will also be familiar with your case so that you will always be able to reach someone to talk to that is familiar with and knows the facts of your case.
+You will be assured that one of us will always be available to speak to about your case and also told that another one of our associates will also be familiar with your case so that you will always be able to reach someone to talk to who is familiar with and knows the facts of your case.

 There is nothing that prevents people involved in personal injury cases from switching attorneys.
 It’s actually a very simple process.